Infraste03/KGE_RS/ablation_study/step4_alternate_results/README.md

 ## Result Aggregation

 The individual `best_metrics.json` files can be aggregated to compare Knowledge Graph variants and, where multiple independent runs are available, to report:

 ```text
 mean ± standard deviation
 ```

-The same evaluation protocol should be used across configurations before performing direct comparisons.
+The same evaluation protocol must be used across configurations before direct comparisons are performed.

 ## Reproducibility

-These directories preserve the model checkpoints, metrics, logs, and training histories required to trace the final ablation results back to the individual experimental runs.
+These directories preserve the model checkpoints, metrics, logs, and training histories required to trace the reported ablation results back to the individual experimental runs.

+Technical experiment identifiers and historical directory names are retained where required for reproducibility, while reader-facing documentation uses the dataset and configuration names adopted in the paper.

 The experiment-generation and training code is stored separately under: